Travel, lived.

 Morning in Palas de Rei begins loosely, without a fixed start.
 Today is a shorter walk, and the day feels spacious.
 Lunch emerges along the way, shaped by curiosity rather than schedule.
 Cafés invite lingering.

 Arrival in Melide brings a shift in energy.
 Camino routes converge here, and the town carries a gentle hum of movement and exchange.
-Dinner is on your own this evening, an invitation to follow appetite or company as it arises.
+Dinner together this evening centers on pulpo — tender octopus, served simply at long communal tables in a restaurant alive with noise, movement, and overlapping conversation.

 -